samsja/cmd-k/README.md

 # cmd-k

+**Transform natural language into shell commands with AI**

-A command-line tool that converts natural language prompts into shell commands using OpenAI-compatible APIs.
+cmd-k is a command-line tool that converts your natural language descriptions into executable shell commands.
+Powered by OpenAI-compatible APIs (OpenAI, vLLM, OpenRouter), it helps you quickly find the right command without memorizing syntax.

+Instead of searching documentation, just describe what you want to do:
+- "list all files" → `ls -la`
+- "find python files" → `find . -name "*.py"`
+- "remove all node_modules folders" → `find . -name "node_modules" -type d -exec rm -rf {} +`

+The command appears pre-filled in your terminal - review it, edit if needed, then press Enter to execute.

 ## Installation